CamelCaseCam/GIL/src/Errors.md

 * Error GIL05: End token ("}") expected
 * Error GIL06: The name "Name" does not exist

 You referenced a sequence or operation that does not exist.

-If you're referencing a sequence inside another sequence or an operation inside another operation, make sure that the sequence or operation was already declaired
+* Error GIL07: Illegal character 'char' in complement

+GIL tried to find the complement of a string containing letters other than a, t, c, g, and u.
+If you're developing a library, this might have been caused by calling HelperFunctions.GetComplement() on a string that isn't DNA or RNA.

+* Error GIL08: Attribute "attribute" requires value of type "type"

+You tried to set an attribute to an unsupported type.
+For example, you tried to set RNAI_Len to 'a' or to 1.1

+* Error GIL09: Attribute "attribute" does not exist

+You used "#SetAttribute Attribute:Value" on an attribute that does not exist.
+Check your spelling and if the attribute is spelled right, add an issue on the GitHub (I might have forgot to add the attribute)

+* Error GIL10: Unable to find siRNA matching given params

+GIL was unable to find a siRNA that satisfies all the paramaters in Block